TelkomIndonesia/openapi-utils/README.md

 ## Proxy

-Create a new schema by picking operations from other specs.
+Create a new spec by picking operations from other specs.
 The main purpose was to derive an OpenAPI spec for an [api-gateways or backend-for-frontends](https://microservices.io/patterns/apigateway.html) using OpenAPI spec of services behind it.
 It introduces a new `x-proxy` extension.

 ```bash
 go run -mod=mod github.com/telkomindonesia/openapi-utils/cmd/bundle <path-to-proxy-spec> [<path-to-new-spec>]